Is RSA-2048 Quantum Safe?

 Healthcare organizations must protect patient records for 50+ years under HIPAA retention requirements.
 Medical records encrypted today with RSA-2048 will be vulnerable long before their required confidentiality expires.
 Electronic health record (EHR) systems, telemedicine platforms, and medical device communications all depend on RSA.

 Government and defense agencies handling classified information face nation-state adversaries who are aggressively pursuing quantum computing capabilities.
-The NSA's CNSA 2.0 directive requires national security systems to transition away from RSA, with exclusive PQC use by 2033 (NSM-10 and NIST IR 8547 set 2035 as the broader government-wide target).
+NSA CNSA 2.0 planning expects CNSA 2.0 support in new products and services starting in 2027 unless a program stipulation or waiver applies, replacement pressure for non-supporting equipment by December 31, 2030 where required, and a December 31, 2031 mandate for affected systems unless an exception applies.
+NIST IR 8547 (initial public draft) describes 2035 as a broader disallowance planning anchor.
 Diplomatic cables, intelligence communications, and weapons systems encrypted with RSA are priority targets for HNDL attacks.

 Timeline to Obsolescence